How to Get Mermaid Galaxy Hair With Infuse My. Colour Washes

 Here's the finished result!

-Final before and after
+Here are the final before and after shots:

 There’s some more info on what colours you can expect from each wash on the Infuse My.
 Colour website, but if you need any advice or have any questions, just pop them below and I’ll do my best to answer!
 All Infuse My.
 Colour washes are available to buy from Boots.